universe-builders/universe-builders.github.io/void-survivors/design-direction.md

 ## 🧝🧞🧙 Character Classes 🧙🧞🧝

-Each class has a unique ability which provides utility and value to a team, so that player's are always happy to see another player join the ranks.
+Each class has a unique ability which provides utility and value to a team which means that player's are always happy to see another player join the team.

-### 🛡️ Paladin [Medium Skill]
+### 🛡️ Paladin : Medium Skill
 Paladins are able to block incoming projectiles and attacks.

 Paladins will position themselves between invaders and team mates, providing a barrier for team mates.

 With upgrades, Paladins are able to reflect projectiles at the attacker.

+Session Unlockable Abilities:\
+Invulnerability, Wall of shields, Fire circle.

-### ❤️‍🩹 Healer [Low Skill]
+### ❤️‍🩹 Healer : Low Skill
 Healers are able to add a temporary shield to any team mate, absorbing one damage, and heal team mates.

 Healers will be mobile, running around and healing those in need, and adding shields to Paladin's.
-This class is not combat focused and allows those who would find combat stressful a mode of playing.
+This class is not combat focused and provides those who would find combat stressful a mode of playing.

 With upgrades, a healer can stave off death of a team mate by resurrecting them within a small window of their defeat.

+Session Unlockable Abilities:\
+Area heal, Area shield, Area resurrect.

-### 🏹 Archer [Low Skill]
+### 🏹 Archer : Low Skill
 Archers are able to deal damage in a wide area and are able to push enemies back out of the sanctuary.

 Archers will focus on tackling groups of invaders and using their knock-back effect to push larger threatening invaders back out of the sanctuary, allowing for team mates to reposition themselves before fighting it.

 With upgrades, archers can use knock backs with more utility including stunning enemies against terrain.

+Session Unlockable Abilities:\
+Volley, Fire arrows, Sniper.

-### 🗡️ Rogue [High Skill]
+### 🗡️ Rogue : High Skill
 Rogues are able to deal great amounts of damage to single targets and are able to sneak around behind invader lines.

 Rogues will focus on tackling large invaders with high health by sneaking up to them and quickly dispatching them and retreating before taking damage by surrounding invaders.

 With upgrades, rogues can become more mobile allowing them to be agile to a rapidly changing environment.

+Session Unlockable Abilities:\
+Poison bomb, Sticky bomb, Smoke bomb.

-### 🔥 Elementalist [Medium Skill]
+### 🔥 Elementalist : Medium Skill
 Elementalists are able absorb environmental effects, such as a fire spreading through the sanctuary which would reduce the life essence gained, and empower team mates with elemental damage.

 Elementalists will be on damage control, prioritizing the absorption of elemental effects to mitigate damage to the sanctuary.
 Once absorbed sufficent elemental essence, they can empower a team mate with it (such as lighting a Paladins sword on fire) allowing that team mate to inflict increased damage.
+This class is not combat focused and provides those who would find combat stressful a mode of playing.

 With upgrades, an elementalist can absorb elemental effects from invaders which results in their attacks not being empowered by elemental effects and thus reducing their impact on the sanctuary.

+Session Unlockable Abilities:\
+Area absorb, Area fire buff, Meteor.

-### 🪢 Controller [High Skill]
+### 🪢 Controller : High Skill
 Controllers are able to tie invaders up, reducing their ability to attack team mates and the sanctuary.

 Controllers will attempt to focus specifically threatening invaders to mitigate their potential for damage.
 Controllers will work together to tie up large invaders.

 With upgrades, a controller can drag a tied up invader back to team mates for disposal before the effect wares off.

+Session Unlockable Abilities:\
+Area slowing trap, Area confuse trap, Area lasoo.

-### 🦎 Tamer [Low Skill]
+### 🦎 Tamer : Low Skill
-Tamers are able to tame void invaders by converting them into sanctuary defenders, which will autonomously defend the sanctuary from invaders.
+Tamers are able to tame void invaders by converting them into friendly pets, which will autonomously defend the sanctuary from invaders.

-Tamers will focus on controlled invaders, which will not be able to escape their range.
+Tamers will focus on invaders that are tied up, which will not be able to escape their range and provide them with safety from damage.
 Tamers will work together to tame large invaders.
+This class is not combat focused and provides those who would find combat stressful a mode of playing.

-With upgrades, a tamer can express limited control over tamed invaders - such as directing it to follow and defend the tamer.
+With upgrades, a tamer can express limited control over pets - such as directing it to follow and defend the tamer.

+Session Unlockable Abilities:\
+Empower pets, Summon pets, Upgrade pets.

-### 🌷 Druid [Low Skill]
+### 🌷 Druid : Low Skill
 Druids are able to grow the size of the sanctuary faster than all other classes.
 Druids are able to grow unique fauna that can help with the defense of the sanctuary, such as barriers and static carnivorous plants which will attack invaders.

 Druids will focus on growing the sanctuary, to maximise on life essence production, and setting up defensible areas that the group can defend from more effectively.

 With upgrades, a druid can grow more types of fauna that have different utilities.

----

----
+Session Unlockable Abilities:\
+Area sanctuary growth, Grow giant carnivorous plant, Grow giant defensive plant.